ozcan-yildiz/CloudResume/README.md

 11. Tests
 Tested every minute, I am the king of Unit Tests!
 12. Infrastructure as Code
-I created a YAML file for DynamoDB Table and Lambda Function then imported those 2 resources to CloudFormation.
-Now I can update the stack from Console.
+I created a YAML file for DynamoDB Table APIGateway and Lambda Function then deployed with diffrent name in same region.
+Test is successful.
 13. Source Control